-the unexpected and the authentic, then Soho shopping is a must.
-A short walk from the hotel (or an even shorter cycle if you borrow one of our Brompton bikes), Soho has a unique character all of its own.
+If you’re a fan of the independent, the unexpected and the authentic, then Soho shopping is a must.
+A short walk from Corinthia London (or an even shorter cycle if you borrow one of our Brompton bikes), Soho has a unique character all of its own.

 Expect a maze of tight streets packed with unexpected treasures.
 This one-mile-square district in the very heart of the city beats to its own drum.
-Home to theatreland, the media industry and once the red-light district, Soho has cleaned up its act, but not lost its cheeky character.
+Home to theatreland, the media industry and once the red-light district, Soho has cleaned up its act but not lost its cheeky character.

-One for the little ones...The oldest and biggest toy shop in the world.
-Brace yourselves!
-This is heaven for children but can be hard work for parents.
-Seven floors of toys, demonstrations, and children all beside themselves with excitement.
-Don’t miss the Harry Potter-themed Department of Magic.
-A great way to end a day out for well-behaved small people.
+One for the little ones...
+Hamleys is the oldest and biggest toy shop in the world.
+Discover seven floors of games, toys, demonstrations and children beside themselves with excitement!
+It's a great way to end a day out for well-behaved small people.

 Since 1964, this shop and bar has been the whisky enthusiast’s destination of choice, with around 300 varieties from Scotland alone.
 Prices range from the accessible to tens of thousands of pounds for the oldest and most rare.
 The staff are knowledgeable and enthusiastic, and there’s a copper-topped bar in the shop itself for tastings.
 If you want to stay longer, make for the secret bar.
 Accessed through a hidden door behind a bookcase, you’ll find a basement speakeasy-styled cocktail bar – the Vault.

 A Soho institution since 1887, long before we all became dedicated coffee consumers.
 A tiny shop with over 80 blends of coffee available as beans or ready ground.
 A great place to buy specialist coffee preparation kits too and if you’re caffeine-free, don’t worry - they have plenty of options and teas from all over the world.